girguy/NLP/README.md

 # Toxic comment classification using naive bayes and support vector machine classifier

-NLP project on classification of toxic comments using different classification methods such as TF-idf, mutual information and part of speech.
+NLP project on classification of toxic comments using different features extraction/selection methods such as TF-idf, mutual information and part of speech.

 # Data